Reading + Resource List

 We agree with many meditation teachers who remind us that it is vital to include Friendliness/Kindness as a necessary part of a meditation practice.

 It is 100% true that values are individual to the person and that some people may not want to adopt values that require some form of kindness.
-Given our mission to increase Clarity, Focus, Equanimity & Kindness, should you identify values supporting any form of harm to self or others, we will likely refer you to another therapy practice.
+Given our mission to increase Clarity, Focus, Equanimity, and Kindness, should you identify values supporting any form of harm to self or others, we will likely refer you to another therapy practice.

 For more on why we feel kindness is an essential part of mindfulness please read the following short articles: